 Check the condition of your existing shut-off valve (called the ‘angle stop’) that supplies water to the toilet and the supply hose connecting that valve with your toilet tank.
 If you need to replace the supply hose, consider one encased in stainless steel mesh for long-term durability.
 If the shut-off valve needs replacing, it may be necessary to call your plumber.

 Manufacturers place flush handles at various locations on the tank: right side, right front, left side, left front, and at the top-center of the tank lid.
 You should determine if the handle’s location is important.

-Do you have a shelf installed directly above your toilet, such as the type occasionally found in older homes?
-If so, be sure to measure the distance from the floor to that shelf.
-Then consider that distance to be a limit upon the overall height of the combined bowl and tank you plan to purchase.
-It is important to leave sufficient room between the tank lid and the shelf such that the lid can be removed and the parts inside the tank can be accessed when required.
+Sometimes a fixed shelf (called a “banjo top” counter) is installed directly above a toilet (see illustration below).
+If you have a “banjo top” counter, be sure to measure the distance from the floor to the shelf and choose a toilet that leaves sufficient room between the tank lid and the shelf such that the lid can be removed and the parts inside the tank can be accessed when required.

 Pressure Assist: Fixtures that use the potential energy in the building’s pressurized water line to compress air within a containment vessel inside the toilet tank.
 Compressed air behind the water provides a more vigorous flushing action than the gravity fed.